Eliminating the Prohibition Against General Solicitation and General Advertising in Rule 506 and Rule 144A Offerings

 Contacting the SEC

 The SEC’s Division of Corporation Finance is happy to assist small companies with questions regarding the amendments to Rule 506 and Rule 144A.
-You may contact the Division for this purpose at https://tts.sec.gov/cgi-bin/corp_fin_interpretive or by telephone at (202) 551-3500.
-Questions on other corporate finance matters concerning small companies may be directed to the Division’s Office of Small Business Policy by e-mail at firstname.lastname@example.org, or by telephone at (202) 551-3460.
+You may contact the Division’s Office of Chief Counsel for this purpose at https://www.sec.gov/forms/corp_fin_interpretive or by telephone at (202) 551-3500.
+Questions on other corporate finance matters concerning small companies may be directed to the Division’s Office of Small Business Policy through the above online form or by telephone at (202) 551-3460.

 1 This guide was prepared by the staff of the U.S. Securities and Exchange Commission as a “small entity compliance guide” under Section 212 of the Small Business Regulatory Enforcement Fairness Act of 1996, as amended.
 The guide summarizes and explains rules adopted by the SEC, but is not a substitute for any rule itself.
 Only the rule itself can provide complete and definitive information regarding its requirements.